 Resources & Timeline

 About 12 people are active in Working Group 27.
 Jeroen Medema from Philips has volunteered to work on writing this supplement.
 It is estimated that this work will take several months.
 A first draft should be available by June 2025.
+Since the move recipient will see this as an unsolicited incoming data transfer, that may challenge some web security models.
+WG27 will consult with WG14 about security models since that might affect design choices and parameters of this supplement.

 Members of WG27 anticipate that one to two hours of Working Group Six meeting time will be required on four occasions during 2025/2026 to review and approve an early draft as well as public comment, letter ballot, and final text versions of the supplement.